mimmi/wifi-attendance/README.md

 ## Scan Methods:

-  - ARP Scan - Uses MAC Address, Listens to Devices on the Network
+  - ARP Scan - Uses ARP packets to listen for active devices on the network
   - Ping - Uses IP Address, IPv4 is supported at the moment

 ## Installation